 She was too embarrassed to look him in the eye, so she ignored that last bit and studied his black t-shirt instead.
 "Please.
 With your little chip problem?
 You couldn't even slap my wrist without giving yourself a migraine."

 "Actually…" he threw his punch before she could even think, her hand instinctively snapping up to stop his fist just before it connected with her jaw.
-Her small hand gripped his larger one, frozen, as the air around them seemed to crackle with the possibility of motion, of action.
+Her small hand gripped his larger one, frozen, as the air around them seemed to crackle with possibility.

 "What the hell was that?" she demanded.
 There was no way his chip had malfunctioned.
 He'd be trying to kill her already if it had, right?
 Not making with the small talk?